switch180/RiverLink-SDVoE/README.md

 ## 📖 About

-**RiverLink SDVoE Matrix** is a Home Assistant® custom integration that enables control of **SDVoE™ (Software Defined Video over Ethernet)** matrix systems via the SDVoE API™.
-This integration allows you to manage video routing, audio routing, and display modes directly from your Home Assistant® dashboard.
+**RiverLink SDVoE Matrix** is a Home Assistant custom integration that enables control of **SDVoE™ (Software Defined Video over Ethernet)** matrix systems via the SDVoE API™.
+This integration allows you to manage video routing, audio routing, and display modes directly from your Home Assistant dashboard.

 ### 🔌 Requirements

-- **Home Assistant®** 2025.2.4 or newer
+- **Home Assistant** 2025.2.4 or newer
-- **BlueRiver® AVP system** with network-accessible API endpoint
+- **BlueRiver® AVP devices** with network-accessible API endpoint
 - **Network access** to the BlueRiver® control process (default port: 6970)
-- **SDVoE API™** version 2.13.0.0 or compatible
+- **SDVoE API™** version 2.13.0.0 or newer

 **Developer:** [switch180](https://github.com/switch180)